jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 Chain of Responsibility (CoR) delegates a request through a set of handlers until one is able to complete the request.
 The handlers are organized in a linked list, i.e., the _chain_, such that the least resource intensive handlers tend to reside earlier in the list and the more resource intensive handlers reside later in the list.

+Chain of Responsibility can trace its roots back to the [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) design pattern, as can almost every pattern I've presented since Strategy.
+With CoR, each handler is a strategy option, but the CoR design is not limited to choosing one strategy..
+Strategies, as handlers, can be chained together dynamically so that if one strategy is not applicable, then there may be another one down the chain that will be.

 # Real World Analogies to Chain of Responsibility
 Like [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html), CoR is not difficult to implement.
 Its main challenge is comprehension.
 Here are a few real-world examples to ease one into the CoR concept.